Danny Ildefonso: Ups and downs (2008–11)

 Bothered by injuries, Ildefonso missed much of the 2008–09 season.
-In April 2008, he was voted to play as a starter for the North squad in the PBA All-Star Game.
+Despite this, in April 2009, he was voted to play as a starter for the North squad in the PBA All-Star Game.
 However, the former two-time MVP did not play in the All Star Game, as PBA commissioner Sonny Barrios accepted his request to be with his six-year-old daughter who was scheduled for chemotherapy treatment on the same day.
+He returned from his injuries against the Rain or Shine Elasto Painters.
+He was able to help the team make the Fiesta Conference finals.
+San Miguel went on to win the title, 4–2, overcoming a 2–1 deficit.

+Ildefonso missed several games of the 2009–10 season due to a knee injury.
+A doctor in the US told him that the injury was career-ending.
+Still, he sought other doctors' opinions and underwent strengthening and conditioning exercises to get back to playing.
+When healthy, Ildefonso and Seigle were often on the bench.
+They still had moments where they were able to contribute, such as when they helped SMB secure third place in the 2010 Philippine Cup, and when SMB made the 2010 Fiesta Conference finals.

-The Petron Blaze Boosters reached the PBA finals this conference after a bad record last conference.
-He hit a game winning shot in Game 1 against Talk 'N Text Tropang Texters in a come from behind winning score of 89–88.
-Despite having injuries to four key players, Petron Blaze Boosters defeated the heavily favored Talk and Text for the Governor's Cup Championship, slamming the Texter's bid for a grandslam.
-His effectiveness and contribution earned him the Comeback Player award last season.
+During the 2010–11 season, SMB (now known as the Petron Blaze Boosters) made it to the 2010–11 Philippine Cup finals.
+Although they lost that finals, they also reached the finals during the 2011 Governors' Cup after a bad record during the 2011 Commissioner's Cup.
+Ildefonso hit a game-winning buzzer beater in Game 1 against Talk 'N Text in a come from behind win, 89–88.
+Despite having injuries to four key players, Petron defeated the heavily favored Talk 'N Text for the Governor's Cup championship, slamming the Texters' bid for a Grand Slam.
+He was awarded the Comeback Player award that season.

-On January 11, 2012, in a game against the Talk 'N Text Tropang Texters, Ildefonso scored a season high 22 points after going 11 of 14 from the field, including a baseline spinner that gave them an 81–80 lead entering the final two minutes.
+On January 11, 2012, in a semifinal game against Talk 'N Text, Ildefonso scored a season high 22 points after going 11 of 14 from the field, including a baseline spinner that gave them an 81–80 lead entering the final two minutes.
 Petron ultimately defeated Talk N' Text 85–82, to take a 3–1 lead in the semifinals of the Philippine Cup.
-Although Petron lost the series 4–3, the former two time MVP still played an important role for his team.
+Although Petron lost the series 4–3, he still played an important role for his team.